selipot/hycom-oceantrack/code/README.md

 - `convert/correct_[uv,ssh]_zarr_stores.py`: Scripts to correct the outputs from the rechunker.

+- `parcels/global_hycom_15m_step_i.py` : Python script used with the Ocean Parcels software to advect particles in the HYCOM velocity fields.
+Note that this script uses the HYCOM fields saved as NetCDF files, not as zarr stores such as the ones found in [**HYCOM OceanTrack**](https://registry.opendata.aws/hycom-global-drifters/index.html).
+The same script was used to advect particles *backward* in time by simply negating the `dt` variable in this code.

+- `parcels/select-particles-for-saving.py` : Python script used to select the particles ids which will can be found in all sets at each depth.

 - `parcels/make-ragged-from-parcels-pra.py` : Python script used to
     - assemble foward and backward simulations into a single zarr file,
     - calculate Lagrangian velocities using [clouddrift](https://github.com/Cloud-Drift/clouddrift),
     - create the data mask for estimated grounding (or beaching) of the particles.

+    This script was used to assemble the 0 m trajectories.
+A similar script was used to assemble the 15 m trajectories.